Research

 Distributed

-and federated learning (edge computing) in Heterogeneous Networks
+and federated learning (DL and FL) in Heterogeneous Networks

 o We

-unsupervised distributed and federated learning, with the first two aiming to
+distributed and federated learning, with the first two aiming to train MLPs and

-train MLPs and model-based deep learning models in heterogeneous networks (with
+model-based deep learning models in heterogeneous networks (with statistical

 o We